Medical Experts

 Laboratory testing is extremely important for the diagnosis and surveillance of pertussis.
 However, when pertussis is strongly suspected, prophylaxis should be provided to household and other close contacts at high risk without waiting for laboratory confirmation.

-The sensitivity of PCR, culture, and serologic testing is heavily impacted by the time from disease onset.
-Therefore, selection of appropriate laboratory testing strategies is time dependent.
+The sensitivity of PCR, culture, and serologic testing is heavily impacted by the time from illness (ie, cough) onset.
 The figure below depicts the optimal timing for PCR, culture, and serologic testing for pertussis diagnosis.

 PCR is a highly sensitive CDC-recommended laboratory test that is especially useful for the timely diagnosis of pertussis.
-Patients with signs and symptoms consistent with pertussis should be tested by PCR to confirm the diagnosis.
 Specimens for PCR testing should be obtained by aspiration or by swabbing the posterior nasopharynx.
-Unlike culture, PCR testing does not require live bacteria for accurate results.
-The optimal time to collect a sample for PCR testing is in the first 3 weeks of illness, while bacterial DNA is still present in the nasopharynx.
+Specimen collection for PCR testing should optimally occur within the first 3 weeks of cough onset.
 After the fourth week of illness, the amount of bacteria in the nasopharynx diminishes quickly, which increases the risk of a false-negative result.
 Although PCR is a powerful test due to its high sensitivity, the CDC recommends that it be ordered in conjunction with culture when feasible.
 PCR testing is not recommended for asymptomatic patients because false-positive results are more likely in these individuals.

 Culture

 Bacterial culture is a highly specific CDC-recommended laboratory test and is considered the gold standard for pertussis diagnosis because it enables strain identification and antimicrobial resistance testing.
-Patients with suspected pertussis should have a nasopharyngeal (NP) swab or aspirate obtained from the posterior nasopharynx to confirm the diagnosis. , The optimal time to collect a culture specimen is during the first 2 weeks of illness because this is when viable bacteria are present in the nasopharynx.
-Culture specimens taken after 2 weeks have low specificity and are more likely to produce false-negative results.
-If the patient has received antibiotic therapy or previous vaccination against B. pertussis, the sensitivity of bacterial culture decreases.
-Physicians should consider concurrent PCR testing.
+Patients with suspected pertussis should have a nasopharyngeal swab (specifically noncotton) or aspirate obtained from the posterior nasopharynx to confirm the diagnosis, regardless of concurrent antibiotic use (due to possible antimicrobial resistance).
+The optimal time to collect a culture specimen is during the first 2 weeks of illness because this is when viable bacteria are present in the nasopharynx.
+Culture may yield inaccurate results if specimens are collected more than 2 weeks after symptom onset, if patients have received effective antibiotic therapy, or if patients were previously vaccinated against B. pertussis.

 Serology